ChicoState/UX-MusicMirror/phaseI/README.md

  The research methods we utilized were competitive analysis, personas and scenarios, and heuristic analysis to discover new insights.

  The purpose of competitive analysis is to find the strengths and weaknesses of our competitors in the space of music transfer services.
+To find the competitors we wanted to analyze, we googled music transfer services and picked the top 3.
 We gathered the main strengths and weaknesses along with the quality level, price of service, and the platforms of their application.

- Our second research method was personas and scenarios to better understand our demographic and targeted audience.
+ Our second research method was personas and scenarios to understand our demographic and targeted audience better.
 We described what the needs of certain users would be and formulated a background that represents real users.
 Our team then developed scenarios based on user needs.
 These insights created a focus on user-centered design in the scope of our application.

  We conducted a heuristic evaluation on one of our competitors to evaluate the principles of interaction design.
 Heuristic evaluation is valuable in the context of following best practices in design.
 As well as finding ways to improve user experience in our own design by doing better in certain heuristics compared to our competitors.
 The heuristic evaluation principles we used were Jacob Nielsen’s 10 usability heuristics.